 Lifetime or assured tenancy – you’ll be able to remain in the property as long as you stick to the terms of the tenancy agreement

-Once bidding has closed, the Housing Allocations Team work through the shortlist to put bids in priority order and make sure only eligible bids are considered.
+Once bidding has closed, the Housing Allocations Team work through the shortlist to make sure only eligible bids are considered.
 If there are two or more applications in the same band at the top of the list, your priority date will decide the order of the shortlist.

 The housing associations are given all relevant information and will get in touch with you if you have been successful in your bid.
 Make sure your contact details are up to date at all times, as if the housing association is not able to get in touch with you, you may lose out on the property.